- Caird Park, Hamilton Business Park, Hamilton, ML3 0QA

-The Police Investigations and Review Commissioner is currently seeking to recruit a Director of Legal Services to join her team who are based in Hamilton.
-This is an exciting opportunity for an enthusiastic, self-motivated individual to work in a fast-paced environment within a growing progressive organisation.
-We are looking for a highly skilled, capable and talented, qualified lawyer with experience of managing litigation efficiently and effectively.
+The Police Investigations and Review Commissioner is currently seeking to recruit an HR Administrator to join her team who are based in Hamilton.
+This is an exciting opportunity for an enthusiastic, self-motivated individual with a can-do approach, to work in a fast-paced environment within a growing progressive organisation.

 The PIRC was established in 2013 and is responsible for carrying out independent investigations into incidents involving the police and independently review the way the police handle complaints from the public.
 Our aim is to secure public confidence in policing in Scotland by supporting continuous improvement and promoting positive change.